 Cue the digital epoch.

 In the early years of the new millennium, digital imaging indecorously barged its way into the photosphere, demanding immediate attention, generating establishment scepticism and at once opening up a world of opportunities for colour photo capture, post-processing techniques and final image results that I, in my former twentieth century analogue lifetime could only have day-dreamed about.
 For me, the digital revolution has been a cardinal revelation.
 By every aspect of the taking and the making, I am more consumed now than I ever was.
-And of course, photography is no different from any other art or craft that devours you; you never stop learning.
-There is always something new to be mastered just around the corner - and the next - and the next...
-It has taken my half-century on the planet to realise fully that it is the journey along the trail itself - the “Art-Route 66” that traverses the landscape of creative endeavour, the unexplored road that stretches to the rim of a constantly receding horizon that ultimately brings fulfilment...
-Because you never actually arrive, unpack, relax and take stock with any sort of finality, you just keep on rolling...
+Of course, photography is no different from any other art or craft that devours you; you never stop learning.
+There is always something new to be mastered just around the corner, and the next, and the next...
+It has taken my half-century on the planet to realise fully that it is the journey along the trail itself - the “Art-Route 66” - that traverses the landscape of creative endeavour; the unexplored road that stretches to the rim of a constantly receding horizon that ultimately brings fulfilment...
+Because you never actually arrive, unpack, relax and take stock with any sort of finality, you just keep on trucking...